aomlomics/AOML_eDNA_Sampling_Protocol_Sterivex_Beads/protocol_sampling_sterivex_beads.md

 ### Safety

 There are no major safety concerns with this protocol.
-Standard precuations should be taken such as wearing PPE at all times to avoid skin and eye exposure especially when working with bleach.
+Standard precautions should be taken such as wearing PPE at all times to avoid skin and eye exposure especially when working with bleach.

 ### Training requirements

-Standard moleculary biology training including sterile technique and pipetting technique is required to properly conduct this protocol.
+Standard molecular biology training including sterile technique and pipetting technique is required to properly conduct this protocol.
 Research vessel experience is recommended.
 Personnel should be trained in filtering protocol prior to conducting on ship.

 ### Time needed to execute the procedure